DinggiDing/LPNotiSys/README.md

 ## Features

-- [x] Feature 1: Push notifications for different personalities.
+- [x] **Feature 1**: Push notifications for different personalities.
 (Content-based recommendation system)
-- [x] Feature 2: What time to spend (Default or User setting)
+- [x] **Feature 2**: What time to spend (Default or User setting)
-      - In User setting :
+  - **User setting**:
     - Users get tired of push notifications based solely on random number generation.
     - Use a hash function (using CryptoKit), a date, and a random number generator to create randomness but not periodicity.

 ## Requirements